Myriam Fares: 1983–2005: Early life, beginnings and Nadini

-Myriam Arbal Fares was born on May 3, 1983 in Kafar Shlal, a small village in Southern Lebanon.
+Myriam Arbal Fares was born on May 3, 1983 in Kfar Chellal, a small village in Southern Lebanon.
 Her journey in the world of arts began at the age of five when she started learning classical ballet.
 At the age of nine, she exhibited her talents on the television program Al Mawaheb Al Saghira and was honored with the first prize in oriental dancing by the Lebanese Public Television.
 Fares joined the Lebanese National Conservatory at the age of fifteen, dedicating four years to learning the foundations of oriental singing.
 At the age of 16, Myriam achieved the top position at the Festival of the Lebanese Song under the management of UNESCO in Lebanon.
 At the age of seventeen, she made her mark on the television talent program Studio El Fann in the Lebanese Song Category, winning the title of best singer in the South of Lebanon, Beirut, and Mount Lebanon.
 Soon after, Fares signed a contract with Music Master Records and released her debut song titled "Ana Wel Shog" as part of her debut album, Myriam.
 The album achieved success, with multiple songs hitting the charts, including the song "La Tes'alni" which topped the charts for two months.
 The track "Ghamarni" was especially popular in Eastern Europe and was translated into more than four languages including Russian, Ukrainian, and Chechen.
 Following the album release, Fares started touring globally.
 She also launched her own fragrance line, featuring scents such as "Ana Wel Shog".